zach-hb/Movies-You-Should-Watch/README.md

 #### Decision Tree - Cross Validation Score

 Our initial supervised learning model was the decision tree.
-We experimented with different depths, including 7 and 3.
-The decision tree with depth 7 yielded slightly improved results compared to depth 3, potentially due to the increased splits accounting for more features.
+We experimented with different depths, including 7.
+The decision tree with depth 7 yielded slightly improved results, potentially due to the increased splits accounting for more features.
 However, to avoid overfitting, we opted for a moderate number of splits.

 Depth = 7